BUY NOW

 Since North Dakota doesn’t have an official state plan, workers are subject to the laws and regulations of the Federal Occupational Safety and Health Administration (OSHA).

-Workers in North Dakota who opt for supervisory or managerial roles in the construction industry are required to take Online OSHA 30 training in North Dakota since Federal OSHA mandates it, and most employers prefer OSHA 30 certified employees to those who don’t have any prior training.
+Workers in North Dakota who opt for supervisory or managerial roles in the construction industry are required to take Online OSHA 30-Hour Training in North Dakota since Federal OSHA mandates it, and most employers prefer OSHA 30-Hour certified employees to those who don’t have any prior training.

 BEST SELLER